sugartechllc/WxflowToChords/README.md

 ## About

-(See _Raspbian Installation_ below for O/S installation instructions).
+(See _Raspbian Installation_ below for installation instructions on an RPi).

 WxflowToChords are a set of python modules for converting Weatherflow json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](http://chordsrt.com).